jonnonz1/nz-statute-book/acts/public/1990/conservation-law-reform-act-1990.md

 [Repealed]

 ### 21 Trespassing livestock
-3Section 6 of the principal Act is hereby amended by inserting, after subsection (5), the following subsection:
+Section 36 of the principal Act is hereby amended by inserting, after subsection (5), the following subsection:
   (5A) Any reasonable costs incurred by the Department in rounding up, destroying, or otherwise disposing of, in accordance with this section, any branded livestock shall be recoverable in any court of competent jurisdiction from the owner by the Director-General.

 ### 22 Other offences